Skip to main content

 • story

 The game's story is largely absent, with many reviewers noting that it lacks a clear narrative, objectives, or character development, making it feel more like an artistic exploration than a traditional game.
-While some players appreciate the minimalist approach and the opportunity to create their own interpretations of the environment, others find it boring and devoid of meaningful content.
-Overall, "Proteus" is described as a walking simulator that emphasizes visual and audio experiences over storytelling, appealing primarily to those who enjoy abstract art rather than conventional gameplay.
+While some appreciate the minimalist approach and the emotional resonance of the changing seasons, others find it boring and devoid of meaningful content.
+Overall, it is described as a walking simulator that invites players to create their own interpretations rather than providing a structured story.

 • “Very cool experience that I would definitely recommend to people who really like visual and audio-based storytelling.”